wp-plugins/role-scoper/readme.txt

 * Compat : WPML - category selection checkboxes from other languages included in Post Edit form for non-Administrators

 = File Filtering =
-* BugFix : File Filtering - on Multisite, adding a new site created a security loophole to protected files, until plugin reactivated or File Filtering toggled off/on
+* Fixed : File Filtering - on Multisite, adding a new site created a security loophole to protected files, until plugin reactivated or File Filtering toggled off/on
-* BugFix : Invalid .htaccess contents (and 500 Error) when "HTTP Authentication Request in RSS Feed Links" option enabled and default .htaccess has <IfModule> statement above default WP block
+* Fixed : Invalid .htaccess contents (and 500 Error) when "HTTP Authentication Request in RSS Feed Links" option enabled and default .htaccess has <IfModule> statement above default WP block

 = Page / Post Editing =
-* BugFix : When Page Editor and Author roles are Restricted by default, new pages saved by non-Administrator set to "Pending Review" on first Publish attempt
+* Fixed : When Page Editor and Author roles are Restricted by default, new pages saved by non-Administrator set to "Pending Review" on first Publish attempt
-* BugFix : When all Page editing roles are Restricted by default, new pages are not editable by non-Administrator creator
+* Fixed : When all Page editing roles are Restricted by default, new pages are not editable by non-Administrator creator
-* BugFix : Could not create a new post based on an editing role assigned for a non-hierarchical custom taxonomy
+* Fixed : Could not create a new post based on an editing role assigned for a non-hierarchical custom taxonomy

 = Role Groups =
-* BugFix : Default Groups could not be defined on Multisite installations
+* Fixed : Default Groups could not be defined on Multisite installations
-* BugFix : Default Groups Edit Form did not refresh following update
+* Fixed : Default Groups Edit Form did not refresh following update
-* BugFix : Bad link to Role Groups edit form from group selection checklist when Sitewide Groups enabled on a Multisite Installation
+* Fixed : Bad link to Role Groups edit form from group selection checklist when Sitewide Groups enabled on a Multisite Installation
-* BugFix : "Eligible Groups" count above groups checklists wrong under some configurations
+* Fixed : "Eligible Groups" count above groups checklists wrong under some configurations

 = Miscellaneous =
-* BugFix : Fatal Error "undefined method stdClass::merge_scoped_blogcaps()" under some configurations
+* Fixed : Fatal Error "undefined method stdClass::merge_scoped_blogcaps()" under some configurations
-* BugFix : Needless ALTER TABLE statements, PHP warnings on plugin activation
+* Fixed : Needless ALTER TABLE statements, PHP warnings on plugin activation
-* BugFix : PHP Warning "Invalid argument supplied for foreach()" with some custom taxonomy configurations
+* Fixed : PHP Warning "Invalid argument supplied for foreach()" with some custom taxonomy configurations
 * Change : Change all require and include statements to absolute path to work around oddball servers that can't handle relative paths

 = 1.3.39 - 16 May 2011 =
-* BugFix : Another one-line change to eliminate a Fatal Error on WP 3.2 Beta
+* Fixed : Another one-line change to eliminate a Fatal Error on WP 3.2 Beta

 = 1.3.38 - 13 May 2011 =
-* BugFix : One-line change to eliminate a Fatal Error on WP 3.2 Beta
+* Fixed : One-line change to eliminate a Fatal Error on WP 3.2 Beta

 = 1.3.37 - 11 May 2011 =
-* BugFix : Fatal Error on front end access when a Post Tag is present in displayed Nav Menu
+* Fixed : Fatal Error on front end access when a Post Tag is present in displayed Nav Menu
 * Change : Force version update to correct erroneous directory structure in 1.3.36 zip archive

 = 1.3.36 - 11 May 2011 =
 * Compat : Role Scoping for NextGEN Gallery and custom template code using $current_user->groups, $current_user->blog_roles or $current_user->term_roles was broken by 1.3.35

 = 1.3.35 - 11 May 2011 =
-* BugFix : Empty Categories/Terms were hidden from Nav Manus for non-Administrators (unless they had a non-empty sub-term)
+* Fixed : Empty Categories/Terms were hidden from Nav Manus for non-Administrators (unless they had a non-empty sub-term)
-* BugFix : Non-Administrators could not edit Navigation Menus based on Nav Menu Manger role assignment
+* Fixed : Non-Administrators could not edit Navigation Menus based on Nav Menu Manger role assignment
 * Feature : Navigation Menus option "List only user-editable content as available items" also filters editing/deletion/ordering of existing menu items
-* BugFix : Role Duration Limits were not applied to General Roles or Term Roles if Internal Cache enabled
+* Fixed : Role Duration Limits were not applied to General Roles or Term Roles if Internal Cache enabled
 * Compat : Don't define pluggable function set_current_user(), to avoid conflict with other plugins that define it
 * Compat : Don't cast global $current_user as a custom subclass, to avoid conflict with other plugins that do so
 * Compat : Put RS menu links in Users menu if OZH Admin Menus plugin active or SCOPER_FORCE_USERS_MENU constant defined

 = 1.3.34 - 28 Apr 2011 =
 * Compat : Edit Flow - if 'post_status' taxonomy enabled for RS Filtering (Roles > Options > Realm), editing a Private post forced it to Public visibility
-* BugFix : Non-Administrators could not edit categories if Post Tags enabled for RS filtering
+* Fixed : Non-Administrators could not edit categories if Post Tags enabled for RS filtering
-* BugFix : Links were not displayed to non-Administrators if multiple sort fields specified in get_bookmarks() call
+* Fixed : Links were not displayed to non-Administrators if multiple sort fields specified in get_bookmarks() call

 = 1.3.33 - 26 Apr 2011 =
-* BugFix : Links Widgets and other get_bookmarks() output was hidden from non-Administrators on the front end (since 1.3.30)
+* Fixed : Links Widgets and other get_bookmarks() output was hidden from non-Administrators on the front end (since 1.3.30)

 = 1.3.32 - 26 Apr 2011 =
-* BugFix : Filtering could not be disabled for some Custom Post Types / Taxonomies (via Roles > Options > Realm)
+* Fixed : Filtering could not be disabled for some Custom Post Types / Taxonomies (via Roles > Options > Realm)

 = 1.3.31 - 25 Apr 2011 =
-* BugFix : Custom taxonomies could not be fully disabled, causing various access failures (including non-display of Edit Flow post status in Publish metabox)
+* Fixed : Custom taxonomies could not be fully disabled, causing various access failures (including non-display of Edit Flow post status in Publish metabox)
 * Change : Default to late initialization, for compatibility with plugins/themes which register post types / taxonomies without specifying early execution priority.
 * Change : When a custom type/taxonomy is auto-enabled for RS filtering, display a dashboard warning to Administrator, explaining the need to assign type-specific roles.